 Price per person (single accommodation) including flight from Zurich to Windhoek

 Tour price with 4 participants

 - International flight from Zurich to Windhoek and all ground transportation during the tour.

-- All meals during the tour are included, except for one night in Swakopmund.
+- All meals during the tour are included, except for two nights in Swakopmund.

 - Laundry services are included – where available.

 - All local soft drinks and alcohol beverages (excluding premium imported brands, champagnes, etc.).

 - Photography tips, personal camera assistance and Adobe Lightroom support from Will Jansen and Wim Vorster.

 - All park entrance fees, local tour fees, guiding fees, tourism levies.